1987–88 San Antonio Spurs season: Off-season

+Regular season

 In November, the team traded second-year forward Larry Krystkowiak to the Milwaukee Bucks in exchange for Charles Davis; Krystkowiak previous played overseas in Italy early into the regular season, and was placed on the Spurs' suspended list for violating his contract.
 Davis would later on be released to free agency after 16 games with the Spurs.

-The Spurs got off to a 13–12 start to the regular season, but played below .500 basketball for the remainder of the season, holding an 18–23 record at the All-Star break.
-The team struggled in the second half of the season, losing 9 of their 13 games in February, and posting a 7-game losing streak in March.
-Despite finishing in fifth place in the Midwest Division with a 31–51 record, which was ten games under .500 in winning percentage, the Spurs earned the eighth seed in the Western Conference, and qualified for the NBA playoffs.
+With the addition of Anderson, the Spurs got off to a 13–12 start to the regular season, but played below .500 in winning percentage for the remainder of the season, holding an 18–23 record at the All-Star break.
+The team struggled in the second half of the season, losing 9 of their 13 games in February, and posting a seven-game losing streak in March.
+Despite finishing in fifth place in the Midwest Division with a 31–51 record, which was ten games under .500, the Spurs earned the eighth seed in the Western Conference, and qualified for the NBA playoffs.

 Alvin Robertson averaged 19.6 points, 6.1 rebounds, 6.8 assists and 3.0 steals per game, and was named to the NBA All-Defensive Second Team, while second-year forward Walter Berry averaged 17.4 points and 5.4 rebounds per game, and Frank Brickowski provided the team with 16.0 points, 6.9 rebounds and 3.8 assists per game.
 In addition, second-year guard Johnny Dawkins provided with 15.8 points, 7.4 assists and 1.4 steals per game, while Mike Mitchell contributed 13.5 points per game, and Anderson averaged 11.7 points, 6.3 rebounds and 1.5 blocks per game, and was named to the NBA All-Rookie Team.
-Meanwhile, Dave Greenwood provided with 8.6 points and 6.7 rebounds per game, but only played just 45 games due to injury, Jon Sundvold contributed 8.1 points and 3.5 assists per game, Kurt Nimphius averaged 4.4 points per game, and Ed Nealy provided with 2.1 points and 3.3 rebounds per game.
+Meanwhile, Dave Greenwood provided with 8.6 points and 6.7 rebounds per game, but only played just 45 games due to a season-ending ruptured Achilles tendon, Jon Sundvold contributed 8.1 points and 3.5 assists per game, Kurt Nimphius averaged 4.4 points per game, and Ed Nealy provided with 2.1 points and 3.3 rebounds per game.

 During the NBA All-Star weekend at the Chicago Stadium in Chicago, Illinois, Robertson was selected for the 1988 NBA All-Star Game, as a member of the Western Conference All-Star team, while Anderson participated in the NBA Slam Dunk Contest.
-Robertson also finished in fourth place in Defensive Player of the Year voting, while Brickowski finished tied in sixth place in Most Improved Player voting, and Anderson finished tied in second place in Rookie of the Year voting.
+Robertson also finished in fourth place in Defensive Player of the Year voting, while Brickowski finished tied in sixth place in Most Improved Player voting, and Anderson finished tied in second place in Rookie of the Year voting, behind Mark Jackson of the New York Knicks.

+The Spurs finished last in the NBA in home-game attendance, with an attendance of 334,354 at the HemisFair Arena during the regular season, which was 23rd in the league.